All Episodes

 So anyway, that's happening.

-We're waiting at uh this is at Arlington National Cemetery, by the way, where this other event is taking place.
+We're waiting at, this is at Arlington National Cemetery, by the way, where this other event is taking place.

-I went and I watched later last night the White House press corps having one final Obamagasm.
+You know, it's funny, I went and I watched later last night the White House Press Corps having one final Obama gasm.

-Here's Governor Mike Pence and Donald Trump now moving to lay the wreath at the tomb of the unknown soldiers as we speak.
+There's Governor Mike Pence and Donald Trump now moving to lay the wreath at the Tomb of the Unknown Soldiers as we speak.

 I'm like, really?

-Then crediting Obama with a list of accomplishment, he asks, where do you think LGBT rights will rank in terms of the accomplishments of your terrific legacy?
+Then crediting Obama with a list of accomplishments, he asks, where do you think LGBT rights will rank in terms of the accomplishments of your terrific legacy?

 I can't wait for Donald Trump to start getting these questions.